luismond/tm2tb/README.md

 ```
 ### Extracting terms from pairs of sentences

-But the special thing about TM2TB is that it can extract and match the terms from the two sentences:
+The special thing about TM2TB is that it can extract and match the terms from the two sentences:

 ```python